401 S. Powerline Rd., Deerfield Beach, FL 33442

 Large group gatherings of 250 or more persons require prior Park approval and issuance of a Park Permit to address such items as reserving space for the group, traffic control, trash removal/cleanup deposit, etc.

-One interpretive shelter and two small shelters (capacity up to 36) with water.
+One interpretive shelter and three small shelters (capacity up to 36) with water.
 Six medium shelters (up to 50) with water and electricity.
 One extra-large shelter (up to 162) with water and electricity.
 One corporate pavilion (400) with water, electricity, areas for horseshoes and volleyball, and restrooms.
 All available by reservation only.

-A large, covered, wheelchair-accessible playground is adjacent to shelters #8 and #9 and the basketball courts.
+A large, covered, wheelchair-accessible playground is adjacent to Dahoon Holly and Eastern Bluebird shelters and the basketball courts.

 Freestanding picnic tables with grills are located near the playground and throughout the park and are available free on a first-come, first-served basis.